nrfconnect/sdk-nrf/samples/crypto/psa_tls/README.rst

 .. note::

-   Datagram Transport Layer Security (DTLS) and Pre-shared key (PSK) are currently not supported.
+   Datagram Transport Layer Security (DTLS) and pre-shared key (PSK) are currently not supported.

 For information about CMSE and the difference between the two environments, see :ref:`app_boards_spe_nspe`.